SPIvSPI/dc27sao/README.md

 - `/firmware` - shitty code that runs the blinkenlites
 - `/gui` - not-so-shitty gui animation code generator tool (with shittyness added in a rush at the end)
 - `/hardware` - schematics and pcb stuff
+- `/img` - some pix from the adventure

 ## Other crap